acoular/acoular/docs/source/literature/index.rst

 .. _BrooksHumphreys2006:
 Brooks, T. F., & Humphreys, W. M. (2006).
 A deconvolution approach for the mapping of acoustic sources (DAMAS) determined from phased microphone arrays.
 Journal of Sound and Vibration, 294(4-5), 856-879.

+.. _Dougherty2014:
+Dougherty, R. P. (2014).
+Functional Beamforming.
+In: Proceedings of the Berlin Beamforming Conference 2014.

 .. _Hoegbom1974:
 Högbom, J. A. (1974).
 Aperture synthesis with a non-regular distribution of interferometer baselines.
 Astronomy and Astrophysics Supplement, 15(3), 417-426.